Technology & Innovation

 Advocacy Highlights

-On the advocacy front, SVLG’s Tech & Innovation COE will continue its focus on advancing policies that support rapid AI deployment, autonomous systems + AVs, privacy, digital financial services, and smart competition policies.
+On the advocacy front, SVLG’s Tech & Innovation Center of Expertise focuses on advancing policies that support rapid AI deployment, autonomous systems, privacy, and smart competition.